Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation

-\end{proposition} The proposition above is false for the end points $b'=-\frac{1}{2}$ and $b=\frac{1}{2}$.
-However, for periodic problem, it seems that we can not avoid to use these end points.
-To compromise, we need to use another norm
+for any $F \in X_T^{s,b',b_1}$. \end{proposition} The proposition above is false for the end points $b'=-\frac{1}{2}$ and $b=\frac{1}{2}$.
+However, for periodic problem, it seems that we cannot avoid to use these end points.
+The way to resolve this issue is to define an auxiliary norm

-and the restricted spaces $Z_T^{b,s}$ defined in the same manner.
-With these auxiliary norms, the linear estimate now holds true. \begin{proposition} {Under the same conditions as in Proposition \eqref{bilinear1}}
+We denote by $Z_T^{b,s}$ the restricted spaces, defined in the same manner.
+The analogue of Proposition \ref{bilinear1} is as follows: \begin{proposition} {Under the same conditions as in Proposition \ref{bilinear1}}, we have

-\end{proposition} The essential of the proof can be found in \cite{Tao}.
-To show that the equation \eqref{kpII} is locally well-posed in the spaces with the Fourier restriction norm through the integral form of the solution
+\end{proposition} The proof can be found, for example in \cite{Tao}.
+In order to show that the equation \eqref{kpII} is locally well-posed in the Fourier restriction spaces, we write it in the integral form: